elbb/bb-gitversion/ci/example/README.md

 ## Using the pipeline

 Use `fly` to setup the pipeline with concourse CI.
+Before setting the pipeline you might login first to your concourse instance `fly -t <target> login --concourse-url http://<concourse>:<port>`.
+See the [fly documentation](https://concourse-ci.org/fly.html) for more help.

 Once you've setup your concourse CI server (either hosted or local) upload the pipeline: